jisc-services/Public-Documentation/PublicationsRouter/api/README.md

    * **Deprecated** metadata fields:
      * *created_date* - replaced by *created*
-     * *metadata.author.affiliation* string - has been replaced by *metadata.author.affiliations* list of dicts
+     * *metadata.author.affiliation* string - has been replaced by *metadata.author.affiliations* array of objects
-     * *metadata.contributor.affiliation* string - has been replaced by *metadata.contributor.affiliations* list of dicts
+     * *metadata.contributor.affiliation* string - has been replaced by *metadata.contributor.affiliations* array of objects

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**See [Outgoing Notification](./v4/OutgoingNotification.md#outgoing-notification) description for detailed information on its structure.**
 &nbsp;